theoliverlear/Style-Guide/Style Guide/Introduction.md

 section is being worked on.
 You can then merge the two branches together when they wont have issues

+when piece of code are commented out, there should be a reason why and it's either readily apparent like having test() method commented out with test2() under it.
+Otherwise, you should provide a reason of what the code is and why its commented out.
+What is the plan for it?

 chapter: tools plugins, themes, colors, and features that can help readability

 any example will be at least x.1 because x.0 is the introduction always